Dynamic Resource Allocation: Algorithmic Design Principles and Spectrum of Achievable Performances: Algorithmic Design Principles for Near Optimal Performance

-\paragraph{Discussion of Theorem \ref{thm:CwG-regret-upper-bound}} By comparing the upper bound in Theorem \ref{thm:CwG-regret-upper-bound} to the lower bound in Theorem \ref{thm:CwG-regret-lower-bound}, we note that the scaling of the upper bound matches the scaling of the lower bound in $T$ up to a polylogarithmic factor and hence the proposed CwG policy is near-optimal.
-In the case of the CE policy, we had identified that the main driver of the regret scaling as $\Theta(\sqrt{T})$ is the presence of gaps in the distribution of candidate abilities.
-We now have established in Theorem \ref{thm:CwG-regret-upper-bound} that one can overcome the difficulty introduced by gaps in the distribution by using the CwG principle that we devised.
+{\it Discussion of Theorem \ref{thm:general-cwg-upper-bound}}.
+The regret upper bound can be decomposed as shown in \eqref{eq:general-cwg-upper-bound}, where each of the terms has a different driver.
+The terms in $(\spadesuit)$ are driven by the shape of the reward distribution around gaps and is characterized by the parameter $\beta \in [0, \infty)$.
+Comparing the term $(\spadesuit)$ to the lower bound in Theorem \ref{thm:CwG-regret-lower-bound}, we note that the scaling of the upper bound matches the scaling of the lower bound in $T$ up to a polylogarithmic factor and hence the proposed {\sf CwG} policy is near-optimal.
+In the case of the {\sf CE} policy, we had identified that the main driver of its worst case regret of $\Theta(\sqrt{T})$ was the presence of gaps in the distribution of candidate abilities.
+Theorem~\ref{thm:general-cwg-upper-bound} tells us that one can overcome the difficulty introduced by gaps in the distribution by using the {\sf CwG} principle that we devised.
+The term in $(\vardiamond)$ is driven by the parameter $\delta$ which allows us to model distributions with many {\it small} discrete types (cf. Example \ref{ex:many-small-discrete-types}).
+We will typically assume that $\delta$ is small and may scale as $o(1/\sqrt{T})$.
+Note that for the extreme cases of a few types (cf. Example \ref{ex:discret-distributions}) or continuous distributions (cf. Example \ref{ex:bray}), we have that $\delta = 0$ and hence the term in $(\vardiamond)$ disappears.
+The term in $(\varheart)$ is driven by the minimum probability mass $\varepsilon_0$ and is typically assumed to be a constant in $(0,1]$.
+The contribution of $(\varheart)$ is attributable to the regret accrued due to the static allocation rule employed in Algorithm \ref{alg:CwG} in the last $\ceil{64 \log(1 / \varepsilon_0) / \varepsilon_0^2}$.
+In terms of scaling of $(\varheart)$, it matches up to polylogarithmic factors the lower bound on regret scaling of $\Omega(1/\varepsilon_0)$ presented in Lemma 1 of \cite{arlotto2019uniformly}.